Have you ever come across the term "Holy Week" and wanted to know more, but didn't know where to begin?

 If you're like me, you didn't grow up in a church or denomination that observed each of the days of this week.
 Here's a guide to what Holy Week is, the days celebrated, and some ways you can observe it.

-Holy Week is the last week of Lent › a period of fasting and preparation for celebrating the resurrection of Jesus.
-This week is among the most significant seven days on the Liturgical Calendar.
-From Palm Sunday to Resurrection Sunday, churches everywhere are making preparations.
+Sometimes called Easter Week, Holy Week is the week before Easter and the last week of Lent, a period of fasting and preparation for celebrating the resurrection of Jesus.
+This week is the most significant seven days on the Liturgical Calendar.

 Every Christian sect, denomination, and church has developed its own practices and observances.
 However, many Christians are only familiar with Palm Sunday and Resurrection Sunday, and maybe Good Friday.
 Yet Holy Week has so much more to offer!